Millas train-bus collision

-The Perpignan crash occurred when a train crashed into a school bus on a level crossing between Millas and Saint-Féliu-d'Amont in the Arrondissement of Perpignan in the French province of Occitanie at about 4pm on 14 December 2017.
-The bus was severed into two.
+The Perpignan crash occurred on about 4pm 14 December 2017 at a level crossing in the commune of Millas, in the French department of Pyrénées-Orientales, between a coach carrying high school students and a TER train, which connects Villefranche - Vernet-les-Bains and Perpignan stations.

+Six pupils on board were killed and 24 were seriously injured by the accident.
+Trains between Perpignan and Villefranche were cancelled.

+Vehicles involved

+Bus

+The road vehicle is a school bus Irisbus Récréo of the company Autocars Faur based in Toulouse that brought back 23 students.

+Train

+The railway vehicle is a self-propelled train of series Z 7300 (element Z 7369).

+Place

+The collision occurred at a level crossing equipped with two half-gates, about one kilometre from the school, at the automatic level crossing No. 25 of the line from Perpignan to Villefranche - Vernet-les-Bains at the place known as Los Palaus in the commune of Millas, about twenty kilometres west of Perpignan on departmental road 612 (named Route de Thuir on this section).

+Victims

 Four pupils on board were killed on the day, and 24 were seriously injured – one of whom died the following day.
 A sixth fatality was recorded on 18 December.
-Trains between Perpignan and Villefranche were cancelled.

 Investigation

 While visiting the scene, Prime Minister Édouard Philippe said that the "circumstances of this terrible drama are still undetermined."
 The Minister of Transport Élisabeth Borne also visited the scene.
 An SNCF official said "several witnesses said the barrier was down" at the time of the crash.
 According to her employer, the bus driver says that the barriers were up and safe.
 Drugs and alcohol tests for both the train and the bus drivers were negative.